AdaGold/solar-system/README.md

 - Create an class which manages a collection of other objects
 - Write code that interacts with classes

+## Project Structure

+This project is broken up into three waves, each of which consists of a number of steps.
+You should `git commit` after you've completed each step!

 ## Wave 1

 The learning goal for this wave is to practice working with individual instances of a single class.